 - The Ace: Her peers consider her a genius, and she's generally held as The Reliable One for the Shepherds.

 - A-Cup Angst: While her chest is not exactly flat, she has smaller boobs than some of the other first gen females, as seen in Roster Rescue and Summer Scramble.
 While you wouldn't think she'd have this from looking at her in her regular outfit, it turns out that her breastplate makes her look more well-endowed than she actually is.
 Her daughter Severa actually has a larger bust than she does, though not by much according to the hotsprings' Anna.

 - Battle Couple: She can be paired with any first generation character, except Chrom and Basilio as well as the male SpotPass characters.
-Her fastest support of all of them is with Libra, as both are the sole survivors of parties trying to aid the Shepherds and joined the cast at the same time.
+Her fastest support of all of them is with Libra, as both are the sole survivors of parties trying to aid the Shepherds.

 - Beach Kiss: Gets a special scene with the Male Avatar should they be married in the Summer Scramble DLC.
 She gives him a very sweet one in response to his teasing, all while the beach is romantically swarming with enemies.